dgraph-io/dgraph-docs/content/graphql/admin/index.md

 ## Endpoints

-When you start Dgraph with GraphQL, two GraphQL endpoints are served.
+When you start Dgraph, two GraphQL endpoints are served.

 ### /graphql